voidwyrm-2/pyxil/README.md

 If you have any problems with Pixil, leave a issue<br>
 If you want a video explaination, refer to [this video](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

+the PICO-8 palette does not belong to me, it belongs to PICO-8 and whoever made it

 ## Licensing
-This repository is licensed under the Apache 2.0 license
+This repository is licensed under the Apache 2.0 license([file](./LICENSE))
 <!--td;tr of the license:
 * -->